Events Calendar

 February 11, 2026 10:00-11:30 AM CST

 Psychosis 101 is a free virtual training held multiple times a year by the Missouri EPC Center.
-Topics include the importance of early intervention and treatment, symptoms, diagnosis, communication with families, the roles of culture and trauma, and education of referral sources
+Topics include the importance of early intervention and treatment, symptoms, diagnosis, communication with families, the roles of culture and trauma, and education of referral sources.

 April 29, 2026 , 10AM – 11AM CST

-Assessment 101 is a free 1-hour training.
+Assessment 101 Part A is a free 1-hour training.
 This training will focus first episode psychosis intake questions.
 Attendees will learn how to feel comfortable asking questions about psychosis and speaking to individuals who are reporting signs and symptoms of first episode psychosis.

 May 6, 2026, 10AM – 11AM CST